project-oak/oak/docs/concepts.md

 allowed (via two uni-directional Channels) if
 `(L_a ⊑ L_b) ∧ (L_b ⊑ L_a) ⇒ L_a = L_b`, i.e. if `a` and `b` have identical
 confidentiality and integrity.

+#### Node and Channel Creation

+Labels associated with Nodes and Channels are themselves effectively public, in the sense that they may be observed from outside the system.

+For this reason, when a Node attempts to create a new Node or Channel, an additional check that the label of the caller Node "flows to" the "public untrusted" label.
+This prevents the caller node from encoding non-public information in the label of the newly created Node or Channel, or even in the mere fact that such a Node or Channel exists at all.

+This restricts the ability to create new Node and Channels to Nodes that are themselves already "public".

 #### Downgrades